somasis/musl-wiki/functional-differences-from-glibc.md

 difference prevented the use of larger packets produced by protocols such as DNSSEC and DKIM.

+Similar to glibc <2.26, musl has a restriction of 256 characters for the list of `search` domains.
+While glibc <2.26 truncates this list, musl ignores the entire line, resulting in no `search` domains being applied.
+This limit no longer exists since glibc 2.26 and still remains in musl.

 musl also does not implement the following glibc bugs:

 - When the `hints` parameter for `getaddrinfo` is unset, glibc sets the